 Disinfection is also important.
 You use your countertop to prepare meals, and as a rest for your arms while you wait for the coffee to get ready.
 However, the surface can turn into a germ-spreading environment if it’s not taken care of.
-That is why disinfect your worktop by cleaning it with a special antibacterial detergent.
+That is why cleaning your kitchen worktop regularly by using a special antibacterial detergent.
 Wipe the area with a clean cloth and you are ready to go.

 And now, as we mentioned earlier we will get to know the worktops and all their maintenance requirements.
 The most popular are granite, wood, marble, quartz, laminate, stainless steel and soapstone.

 How to clean granite worktops